Nishu2000-hub/AI_Drawing_Companion/README.md

 5. **Advanced OOD Detection:**
    - Prototype multiple OOD detection methods and integrate the most promising approach into the model.
-   - Evaluate OOD performance using dedicated metrics like AUROC, precision, and recall.
+   - Evaluate OOD performance using dedicated metrics like AUROC

 # 🖌️Part4